Ibrutinib Before and After Stem Cell Transplant in Treating Patients With Relapsed or Refractory Diffuse Large B-cell Lymphoma

 IV.
-To assess whether the glutathione S-transferase theta 1 (GSTT1) null polymorphism is correlated with pulmonary toxicity after BCNU (carmustine)-containing conditioning regimens as part of autologous stem cell transplantation.
+To assess whether the GSTT1 null polymorphism is correlated with pulmonary toxicity after BCNU (carmustine)-containing conditioning regimens as part of autologous stem cell transplantation.

 VI.
 To evaluate whether any of the proposed deoxyribonucleic acid (DNA) polymorphisms are associated with other toxicities.

-VII.
-To assess whether activating mutations in the breakpoint cluster region (BCR) pathway are associated with response to ibrutinib and with clinical outcomes in patients treated on this protocol.

 VIII.
-To assess whether there are any phenotypic associations with immunohistochemistry (IHC) markers (particularly v-myc avian myelocytomatosis viral oncogene homolog [MYC] protein expression level) and presence of these mutations.
+To assess whether activating mutations in the BCR pathway are associated with response to ibrutinib and with clinical outcomes in patients treated on this protocol.

 IX.
+To assess whether there are any phenotypic associations with IHC markers (particularly MYC protein expression level) and presence of these mutations.

-To assess whether B-cell chronic lymphocytic leukemia (CLL)/lymphoma 2 (BCL2), MYC, and antigen Ki67 (Ki67) expression by IHC affect clinical outcomes in patients treated on this protocol.
+- To assess whether BCL2, MYC, and Ki67 expression by IHC affect clinical outcomes in patients treated on this protocol.

 OUTLINE: Patients are randomized to 1 of 2 treatment arms.

-ARM I: Investigators may choose to use either the BEAMi (camustine, etoposide, cytarabine, melphalan, ibrutinib) or CBVi (cyclophosphamide, carmustine, etoposide, ibrutinib) regimen.
+ARM I: Investigators may choose to use either the BEAMi (carmustine, etoposide, cytarabine, melphalan, ibrutinib) or CBVi (cyclophosphamide, carmustine, etoposide, ibrutinib) regimen.

 ARM II: Patients receive placebo PO on days -6 to -1 and receive 1 of the 2 conditioning regimens as in Arm I.